Large-scale peculiar velocities in the universe: Linear peculiar velocities

-When combining this expectation with the faster growing rates for the linear peculiar-velocity field of the relativistic analysis (see \S~\ref{ssRA} before), one expects to measure bulk-flow velocities faster than expected, but also to see them drop at relatively low redshifts, as the accelerated expansion starts to dominate the kinematics of our cosmos.
-Interestingly, bulk-flow profiles with a late-time velocity drop have been reported in~\cite{2011MNRAS.414..264C} and more recently in~\cite{2023MNRAS.524.1885W} (see Fig.~\ref{fig:Colin} and Fig.~\ref{fig:Watkins} in \S~\ref{ssBFELCDMLs} below).
-It is therefore conceivable that the bulk-velocity decay reported in~\cite{2011MNRAS.414..264C,2023MNRAS.524.1885W} could reflect/mark the onset of the recent dark-energy era.
-This possibility may be also supported by the fact that, so far at least, the surveys that report slower bulk velocities are confined to relatively low redshifts (corresponding to scales smaller than $\sim100$~Mpc), whereas those reporting faster bulk flows extend beyond the aforementioned threshold (see related discussion in \S~\ref{sPMLCDM} below).
+When combining this expectation with the faster growing rates for the linear peculiar-velocity field of the relativistic analysis (see \S~\ref{ssRA} before), one expects to measure bulk-flow velocities faster than anticipated, but also to see them drop at relatively low redshifts, as the accelerated expansion starts to dominate the kinematics of our cosmos~\cite{2026ApJ...997...25T}.
+Interestingly, bulk-flow profiles with a late-time velocity drop have been reported in~\cite{2011MNRAS.414..264C} and more recently in~\cite{2023MNRAS.524.1885W} (see Fig.~1 in~\cite{2026ApJ...997...25T}, as well as Fig.~\ref{fig:Colin} and Fig.~\ref{fig:Watkins} in \S~\ref{ssBFELCDMLs} below).
+Although more work is required, it is conceivable that the bulk-velocity decay detected in~\cite{2011MNRAS.414..264C,2023MNRAS.524.1885W} could reflect/mark the onset of the recent dark-energy era.
+This possibility may be also supported by the fact that, so far at least, the surveys that report slower bulk velocities seem confined to relatively low redshifts (corresponding to scales smaller than $\sim100$~Mpc), whereas those reporting faster bulk flows appear to extend beyond the aforementioned threshold (see related discussion in \S~\ref{sPMLCDM} below).